Zitrax/Artifakt/README.md

 * `mail.default_sender`: Sender address of emails from the system

 To actually send the mails `qp` must be run periodically.

+## Scripted usage

+It's possible to upload files to the server using HTTP POST from the command line or from another service.
+To make this easier there is a python script available for doing that at _artifakt/utils/artifakt_upload.py_.

 ## Info